An Agro-Ecological Incubator and Educational Programs for Beginner Farmers in Western Puerto Rico

 Supporting farmer Juan developing his first planting beds.

-2. Test and improved the second edition of our spanish sustainable agriculture book titled: !Siembra Boricua!: Manual de agricultura en armonía con la naturaleza while continuing to distribute the first edition.
+1. Tested and improved the second edition of our spanish sustainable agriculture book titled: !Siembra Boricua!: Manual de agricultura en armonía con la naturaleza while continuing to distribute the first edition.
 In the last 2 years, we tested the first edition of this book and received positive feedback on the need for this tool and its effectiveness.
-After making the necessary improvements, we are currently completing the second edition and will be testing its effectiveness at supporting farmers in their sustainable agriculture practices.
-Program participants have received a copy as part of their curriculum and evaluate the content.
+After making the necessary improvements and creating new tools (links in Educational and Outreach Activities section) to accompany this resource.

 • Two wheel tractor with implements (rotary plow, power harrow and flail mower) for easier and sustainable soil preparation.